 External audits come from independent accountants from outside an organization.
 An external auditor is tasked with monitoring and evaluating the accuracy of a business's accounting records, whether a business's financial statements are a fair representation of its financial positions, and whether a business's financial records are prepared in accordance with relevant frameworks.
 Sometimes, external audits are also triggered to search for fraud.

 Now that we have a clearer idea of what internal vs. external audits are, it may be helpful to more clearly define how these two important processes differ.
-Here are at least nine key differences between an internal audit and an external audit:
+Here are at least eight key differences between an internal audit and an external audit:

 As you can see, internal audits and external audits are quite different in terms of implementation and intended use.
 But depending on the size and nature of your organization, you may very well need both.